Simula-AI-SDK/simula-ad-sdk/MINIGAME_MENU_README.md

   - Automatic fallback to initials if image fails to load
 - **Header Text**:
   - "Play a Game with {charName}"
-  - Optional character description below name
+  - Optional character description
+- **Character Delegation**:
+  - Set `delegateChar={true}` to have Simula display the AI character within the game iframe
+  - Set `delegateChar={false}` if you want to handle character display yourself
+  - When enabled, character info (name, image, description, messages) is passed to the game iframe

 ### Full-Screen Game Iframe